 I am a lazy writer and I guess I will always be one.
-There are so many things to write about my Europe trip and I have no clue which place to start with.
+There are so many things to write about my Europe trip and I have no clue which places to start with.
 This is the problem that happens when you have been to too many gorgeous places and you don’t know which one to start with.

 Portugal – A gorgeous underrated country

 Many people ask me which was my favourite country this time around and I answer Portugal without any hesitation.
-I never realized how underrated a country Portugal was till I went there.
-Most Indians flock to the more popular neighboring country, Spain due to a famous Bollywood movie ‘Zindagi Na Milegi Dobara’ that released a few years ago.
+I never realised how underrated a country Portugal was till I went there.
+Most Indians flock to the more popular neighbouring country, Spain due to a famous Bollywood movie ‘Zindagi Na Milegi Dobara’ that released a few years ago.
 Did you know that Portugal is one of the top ecotourism destinations for 2017 selected by travel bloggers?

 So where is Algarve?
 The entire south coast region of continental Portugal is known as Algarve.
 It is a gorgeous coastal region full of magnificent cliffs, stunning beaches, hidden caves all coupled with crystal clear turquoise waters.
 Do you need any more reason to visit Algarve?
 You find some of the best beaches in Europe in this region.